B6: Natural functions of water and wetland ecosystems

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-An interim indicator is presented here that presents data on a subset of the ecosystems that B6 will ultimately cover.
-A headline dashboard is provided, completed with interim data for freshwater ecosystems (rivers, streams, lakes and ponds) only.
-Further detail on the hierarchical assessment framework servicing this indicator is provided in the B6 information pack on the Discovering priority habitats in England website.
-This includes a more detailed dashboard of habitat types, further detail on the assessment of rivers, streams, lakes and ponds, and example assessments of some of the detailed habitat types on which the framework will eventually enable reporting.
+Detail on the hierarchical assessment framework servicing this indicator is provided in the B6 information pack on the Discovering priority habitats in England website.
+This includes a more detailed dashboard of habitat types, further detail on the assessment of the different components reported for rivers, streams, estuaries, coasts, lakes and ponds, and example assessments of some of the detailed habitat types on which the framework will eventually enable reporting.

 Notes on indicator